 The Trustee Community Scholarship is awarded to students who demonstrate academic excellence combined with extraordinary community service, leadership or talent.
 The Trustee Community Scholarship is an annual award of $5,000 and is renewable for 4 years assuming the student continues to be enrolled at least half time (2 courses) and continues to make satisfactory academic progress.

-The Academic Achievement Scholarship is awarded to one student based on their excellent academic performance in high school.
-The Academic Achievement Scholarship is a one-time award of $1,500 and is not renewable for subsequent years.
+The Academic Achievement Scholarship is awarded to students based on their excellent academic performance in high school.
+The Academic Achievement Scholarship is a one-time award of $2,000 and is not renewable for subsequent years.

 There are several options for families who need help in meeting their family contribution.
 Pitzer College offers a payment plan to help families pay all or part of their educational expenses in equal monthly installments.

 The Federal Direct PLUS Loan program offers parents the opportunity to borrow as much as the full cost of attendance minus any financial aid.
 The Federal Direct PLUS loan interest rate is currently 6.84%, however the interest rate for parents borrowing a new loan for the 2016-2017 academic year will be set on July 1, 2016.
 More information about the Federal Direct PLUS Loan can be found on our website.

 Appealing a Financial Aid Award Letter